 © Dave Mathieson - Amherst Daily News

 Steph MacDonald (left) and Baiden Landry take their turn on the zip line, which had a steady lineup all day long during Canada Day festivities in downtown Amherst.
+More photos from the celebrations can be seen on the slide show section at www.cumberlandnewsnow.com.

 AMHERST – Amherst came alive with a carnival-like atmosphere yesterday as thousands of people came out to celebrate Canada Day.